Skip to content

 • CarrierUsers inherit settings from both their Carrier and assigned CarrierTeam

-• Properties and configurations can be set at any level, allowing for flexible customization
+• Properties and configurations can be set at any level, allowing for flexible customisation

 Benefits of Partial Inheritance